MGoran/TagApp/README.md

 Adding events is possible trough menu, Email settings are in email (you can set subject and email to).
 You can also define event seconds before, event seconds after (for annotation).
 When you add event email is sent to (email_to from settings page, default is my email)

 Recorder start/stop for vMix is working. (time is also shown like for panofield);
+Adding teams and players is working.
+Adding event types is working

 "# TagApp"
 0.0.28